Schedule

 Oral surgery focuses on procedures involving the teeth, gums and mouth, such as extractions, implants and soft-tissue treatments.
 Maxillofacial surgery includes all oral surgery procedures but also addresses more complex conditions involving the jaw, face and facial bones, including corrective jaw surgery and facial trauma repair.

 To prepare for oral surgery, follow your Aspen Dental provider’s pre-op instructions carefully.
-If sedation is planned, you may need to avoid food and drink for several hours and arrange a ride home.
-It also helps to take prescribed medications as directed, wear comfortable clothing and have soft foods and over-the-counter pain relief ready to support a smooth recovery.
+If sedation is planned, you may need to avoid food and drink for 8 hours and arrange a ride home.
+If you’re prescribed medications take them as directed, wear comfortable clothing and have soft foods and over-the-counter pain relief ready to support a smooth recovery.

 Oral surgery is generally safe, but like any medical procedure, it carries some risks.
 The most common complications include swelling, bleeding, infection, dry socket or temporary numbness and most are manageable with proper aftercare and follow-up.
 Make sure to discuss risks with your doctor.